Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 How Thin Can Breast Milk Stool Be?

 Watery stools are often quickly interpreted as diarrhea.
-However, your baby's digestion differs massively from ours.
+However, in this instance, your baby's digestion differs massively from ours.
 As an adult, this can sometimes be a bit confusing.

 Due to the wide range of possible consistencies, even thin and frequent stool is absolutely within the norm.